universea/Auto-Research/README.md

 ## Overview

-The Auto-Research project aims to revolutionize the academic research process by introducing a framework for fully automated research agents.
-This initiative seeks to integrate artificial intelligence into every stage of research—from literature reviews to proposal, experiment, writing and submitting manuscripts.
+The Autonomous Generalist Scientist （AI Scientist） project aims to revolutionize the academic research process by introducing a framework for fully automated research agents/robots.
+This initiative seeks to integrate artificial intelligence into every stage of research—from literature reviews to proposal, experiment, writing, submitting, reviewing manuscripts.
 Our vision is to facilitate a seamless research workflow that enhances productivity and fosters innovation in scientific inquiry.
 Here’s how we envision the integration of automated agents and robotics evolving within the framework:

 Phase 1: Software-Only Agents
 Initially, the project will focus on software-only agents that can perform tasks not requiring physical interaction with the real world.